 No one can ever criticize Marc Forster for covering the same ground.
-Thematically, all his works tie together, but rarely does he play in the same genres and styles.
-Over the past ten years, he’s made a James Bond film, a meta drama, a number of raw dramas, and is now working on an epic zombie film.
-Clearly, he’s not a man interested in repeating himself.
+Thematically, all his work ties together, but rarely does he play with a certain genre more than once.
+Over the past ten years he’s made a James Bond picture, a meta drama, an adaption, a 90 minute nightmare, and a raw family drama, and is now working on an epic zombie film.

-Forster is not only a talented and eclectic filmmaker, but a candid one.
-In our interview for his latest drama, Machine Gun Preacher, the acclaimed director could not have been more self-aware and objective about his work, and what people think of it.
+Forster is not only an eclectic filmmaker, but a candid one.
+In our interview for his latest drama, Machine Gun Preacher, the acclaimed director could not have spoken more objectively about his work, and what people think of it.
 Prime examples: Quantum of Solace and Stay.
 Upon the the release of both films, they were heavily criticized, and unlike how most directors may have responded to such criticism, Forster didn’t go with a simple “they didn’t get it.”

 In our chat, he openly discussed issues with some of his work, along with capturing his imagination, making blockbuster films personal, and the ethics of Machine Gun Preacher.

 You’ve said how you like to take on scripts that you find challenging.
 What did you see as the biggest challenge when it came to Machine Gun Preacher?

 It was challenging to begin with, since you’re capturing a real-life person over the course of 15 years.
 To capture those changes in two hours, it’s a tricky thing to do.
 Things can become pretty episodic, so you have to make sure that it’s not too unbalanced and feels right — that’s pretty challenging.
 Also, you’re dealing with a character who’s not that likable, has a very dark side to him, and carries a shadow with him everywhere he goes.
 To actually make him intriguing and let you invest into his character in a certain amount of time, it’s a challenging thing to do.